piyushkalra002/RISC-V-ALU-Design-Verification/README.md

 # RISC-V ALU Design & Verification

-A parameterized 32-bit ALU implementing the core arithmetic, logical, and comparison operations from the RV32I instruction set, built in Verilog and verified with a self-checking SystemVerilog testbench.
+A parameterized 32 bit ALU implementing the core arithmetic, logical, and comparison operations from the RV32I instruction set, built in Verilog and verified with a self-checking SystemVerilog testbench.